Regional service delivery

 Municipal authorities should consult with Municipal Affairs prior to bringing forward resolutions, to confirm that the proposed RSC name complies with applicable naming conventions and does not duplicate an existing RSC name.

-The intent of the commission is to provide services to Albertans at the lowest cost and operate on a non-profit, full cost-recovery basis.
-Commissions are prohibited from operating with the intention of making a profit and any financial surplus may not be distributed back to the member municipalities as dividends or earnings.
+The intent of the commission is to provide services to Albertans at the lowest cost and operate on a full cost-recovery basis.
+Reserves can be held, but any financial surplus may not be distributed back to the member municipalities.
 Rates charged by commissions must be established by bylaw.

 Services are provided on a regional basis to members of the commission.
 Members do not have to be adjacent to one another to form a regional services commission.
 If the Minister approves, the commission can also provide service to other customers who are not members of the commission.